Gruner + Jahr

-Gruner + Jahr is a publishing house headquartered in Hamburg, Germany.
+Gruner + Jahr GmbH is a publishing house headquartered in Hamburg, Germany.
 The company was founded in 1965 by Richard Gruner, John Jahr, and Gerd Bucerius.
 From 1969 to 1973, Bertelsmann acquired a majority share in the company and gradually increased it over time.
 After 2014, the company was a fully owned subsidiary of the Gütersloh-based media and services group.
 Under the leadership and innovation strategy of Julia Jäkel, Gruner + Jahr evolved into a publishing house producing cross-channel media products for the digital society.

 With more than 500 magazines and digital products and services, Gruner + Jahr is one of Europe's largest premium magazine publishing companies.
 Its activities primarily focus on Germany and France.
 Among the most well-known media brands are Brigitte, Capital, Geo, and Stern, along with Chefkoch.de and Stern.de.
 In addition, Gruner + Jahr owns a share in Spiegel Verlag.

 In August 2021, RTL Deutschland announced the acquisition of Gruner + Jahr for €230 million euros.
 The deal was completed on January 11, 2022, from which point the Gruner + Jahr became a brand of the RTL Deutschland group.
+The company was later renamed RTL Publishing.